Syed-Ammad-99/top_uk_youtubers_2024/README.md

 5. Test the data with SQL
 6. Visualize the data in Power BI
 7. Generate the findings based on the insights
-8. Write the documentation + commentary
-9. Publish the data to GitHub Pages

 ### Data exploration